mushroom and polenta (and BBQ miso mushrooms)

 Which is why I’ve double-developed this recipe so that it can be made with or without the assistance of your trusty gas or coal guzzling unit.

-It’s a recipe that easily translates between the long, hazy days of Summer and the cold, frosty Winter months with the simple addition of a mushroom infused polenta.
+It’s a recipe that easily translates between the long, hazy days of Summer and the cold, frosty Winter months with the simple addition of a mushroom and polenta.

 Not that you can’t make and eat a mushroom infused polenta at a Summer barbecue.
 You could.